-Communities across British Columbia, as well as the rest of Canada, are struggling with aging infrastructure and, according to the Canadian Infrastructure Report Card, have collectively accumulated a significant infrastructure backlog (infrastructure in fair to very poor condition).
+Communities across Canada, are struggling with aging infrastructure and, according to the Canadian Infrastructure Report Card, have collectively accumulated a significant infrastructure backlog (infrastructure in fair to very poor condition).
 Relative to the average city in Canada, Port Moody is doing better which can be partly attributed to its relatively newer developments and infrastructure.
 It is important to note that, due to gaps in funding, some level of backlog will have to be accepted.
 The City monitors its backlog, determining the risks and impacts it will have on service delivery.